 Studio 1 is our main room, with a separate control room connected via large glass windows.
 The live room itself was designed by world famous Eddie Veale and his daughter Eloise.
-The acoustics are stunning and facilitates many interesting combinations of live recording and tracking.
+The acoustics are stunning, and facilitate many interesting combinations of live recording and tracking.

-We offer a rare bespoke control room set up offering 48 channels of SSL on the Duality console together with an array of other mic pres create a flexible and state of the art environment for recording and mixing.
+We offer a rare bespoke control room set-up, offering 48 channels of SSL on the Duality console together with an array of other mic pres, to create a flexible and state of the art environment for recording and mixing.

 What sets us apart from everyone else is the selection of instruments and gear that you get to play with.
-From an incredible Bechstein grand and vintage guitars of all varieties, amps, basses and a 1970's Hammond C3 with original Leslie sitting in the live room to the mouth watering selection of compressors, EQs and monitoring options in the control room.
+Everything from an incredible Steinway Model-B Grand, vintage guitars of all varieties, amps, basses, and a 1970's Hammond C3 with original Leslie sitting in the live room - to the mouth watering selection of compressors, EQs and monitoring options waiting for you in the control room.
 Please browse the full equipment list!

-The layout of the rooms allows for eye contact between engineers and players, meaning that when recording different types of instruments simultaneously there is healthy separation and communication among the whole team.
+The layout of the rooms allows for eye contact between engineers and players, ensuring that when recording different types of instruments simultaneously, there is healthy separation and communication among the whole team.

 Live Room: 600 sq ft